rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: STL decomposes the time series into seasonal, trend, and residual components using locally estimated scatterplot smoothing (Loess).

+**Cost Function**: STL does not have a traditional cost function but aims to minimize the residual component after removing the seasonal and trend components.

 **Example**: Analyzing the trend and seasonal patterns in firewall log data to identify periods of high activity and potential threats.

 ##### Classical Decomposition
 **When to Use**: Use classical decomposition for simpler time series with additive or multiplicative components.

 **How It Works**: Classical decomposition splits the time series into trend, seasonal, and residual components using moving averages.

+**Cost Function**: Similar to STL, classical decomposition does not use a traditional cost function but focuses on minimizing the residual component.

 **Example**: Decomposing the time series of malware detection counts to understand underlying trends and seasonal effects.